 On the contrary, a lot of evidence supports that mental process interactions occur by signal transmissions through neural synaptic connections between the involved neural processes.
 Let’s examine how mental process interactions occur by this mean in more details.
 When one mental process (such as seeing a child in danger) occurs, the signaling pattern that is the information of this visual perception will be sent through synaptic connections to other neural processes of other mental processes.
 These signal-receiving neural processes will process this information and generate signaling patterns that are their specific information (i.e., a decision to save a child, emotion of fright, retrieval of relevant past knowledge and experiences of how to save the child, etc.).
 The generated signaling patterns, which are the generated information, will likewise be sent to related neural processes via neural synaptic transmissions and create successive signaling patterns that are successively processed information that will be sent to other related neural processes, and so on.
 Overall, because neural circuits are connected in some specific patterns and because synaptic junctions are capable of processing transmitted signals [2, 4-13], neural synaptic transmissions can “not only transmit but also process” information through the neural circuits and synapses.
 Thus, coherent mental process functions can occur via neural processes and neural synaptic transmissions.

 Evidence that mental process interactions occur via neural processes and neural synaptic transmissions is countless.
 Anything that affects neural transmission directly at the synapses or at the neural tracts that connect to the synapses can affect mental process interactions.
-Pharmacologically, CNS (central nervous system) active substances that interfere with neural synaptic transmissions, such as psychedelic drugs, CNS stimulants, and tranquilizers, alter mental processes according to which neural synaptic transmissions they affect and how they affect them, and the results can be hallucination, excitation, tranquility, etc. [14-17].
-In patients with CNS diseases that have neural synaptic transmission dysfunction such as bipolar disorder, major depression, anxiety disorders, Alzheimer’s disease, and Parkinson’s disease, drugs that can help correct or improve the abnormal neural synaptic transmissions can correct or improve the functions of corresponding neural processes and mental processes, such as mood and cognition [18-24].
+Pharmacologically, CNS (central nervous system) active substances that interfere with neural synaptic transmission, such as psychedelic drugs, CNS stimulants, and tranquilizers, alter mental processes according to which neural synaptic transmissions they affect and how they affect them, and the results can be hallucination, excitation, tranquility, etc. [14-17].
+In patients with CNS diseases that have neural synaptic transmission dysfunction such as bipolar disorder, major depression, anxiety disorders, Alzheimer’s disease, and Parkinson’s disease, drugs that can help correct or improve the abnormal neural synaptic transmission can correct or improve the functions of corresponding neural processes and mental processes, such as mood and cognition [18-24].
 A transection of a CNS nerve tract can affect and be used to treat a mental disorder (such as depression), pain, epilepsy, etc. [25-28].
 A corpus callosum transection, which is done in some cases of intractable epilepsy, has observable mental effects that is called “split-brain syndrome”, in which some mental processes on one side of the brain cannot communicate with mental processes on the other side of the brain and in which there is an impaired functional connectivity between some modules between the two hemispheres [29-34].
-Diseases that damage neural tracts that connect neural processes disrupt signal communication between the involved neural processes (and thus the corresponding mental processes) and result in various syndromes depending on which connection is destroyed, such as a conduction aphasia, which occurs when the left hemisphere arcuate fasciculus (which connects the sensory and motor language areas) is destroyed [35,36]* (such as in the case of cerebral infarction), and pseudobulbar affect (uncontrollable crying or laughing), which occurs when the corticopontine–cerebellar circuits (which are the pathways of emotion control) are disrupted (such as in the case of stroke or motor neuron disease) .
-Finally, mental process interactions occur not only through neural synaptic transmissions but also through the involved neural processes.
-Anything that affects neural processes affects their mental processes and mental process transmissions similarly because the functions of mental processes and their transmissions also depend on their neural processes.
-This has already been demonstrated and discussed in detail in Chapter 1 (PM 2.1. to PM 2.6.).
+Diseases that damage neural tracts that connect neural processes disrupt signal communication between the involved neural processes (and thus the corresponding mental processes) and result in various syndromes depending on which connection is destroyed, such as a conduction aphasia, which occurs when the left hemisphere arcuate fasciculus (which connects the sensory and motor language areas) is destroyed [35,36]* (such as in the case of cerebral infarction), and pseudobulbar affect (uncontrollable crying or laughing), which occurs when the corticopontine–cerebellar circuits (which are the pathways of emotion control) are disrupted (such as in the case of stroke or motor neuron disease).
+Regarding neural processes, evidence that mental process interactions occur via neural processes has been discussed in section PM2.4.
+B, Chapter 1.

 8.3.
 Theorem X

 If all the factors involved in the processes of mental process interactions, such as the exact signaling patterns of the neural processes of the affecting mental processes and the exact response characteristics of the neural processes of the affected mental processes, are known, it will be predictable what the result is.
-For example, when a person is given a choice to choose between two things, such as a house or a car, if all the factors of the neural processes of the involve mental processes and all the factors of their interaction characteristics are known, it can be predicted, definitely or probabilistically, what he/she will choose.
+For example, when a person is given a choice to choose between two things, such as a house or a car; if all the factors of the involved mental processes, their neural processes, and their interactions are known, it can be predicted, definitely or probabilistically, what he/she will choose.

-- Mental interactions can be created, identified, measured qualitatively and quantitatively, monitored, changed, or destroyed by performing the respective action to only their neural signal transmissions, which are physical processes.
-These actions on the neural signal transmissions are both necessary and sufficient for the corresponding actions on the mental interactions to occur, and these actions on anything else without having the actions on the neural signal transmissions will not result in the corresponding actions on the mental interactions.
+- Mental interactions can be created, identified, measured qualitatively and quantitatively, monitored, changed, or destroyed by performing the respective action to only their neural signal transmissions.
+These actions on the neural signal transmissions are both necessary and sufficient for the respective actions on the mental interactions to occur, and these actions on anything else without having the actions on the neural signal transmissions will not result in the actions on the mental interactions.

-- In any event or experiment, all predictions that are valid for the neural signal transmissions will be identically valid for the mental interactions that are associated with the neural signal transmissions, that is, the changes that occur in the neural signal transmissions and those that occur in the mental interactions will be identical in all aspects (quality, quantity, temporal pattern, etc.).
+- In any event or experiment, all predictions that are true for the neural signal transmissions will be simultaneously true for the mental interactions that depend on the neural signal transmissions, and the changes that occur in neural signal transmission and that occur in the mental interaction will be identical in quality, quantity, and temporal pattern.